alexanderchoban/resume/Resume.md

 2014 - Present
 <br />

+**Software Engineer and Team Lead**
+* React and Redux engineer
+* ASP.NET API engineer
+* Managed SQL database design and migrations
+* Wrote unit tests with 100% code coverage
+* Performed code reviews
+* Assisted in setting coding standards via prettier and eslint
+* Used docker to build and test containers

 **Technical Business Analyst**
 * Worked on an Agile Development team in a quality first and constantly improving environment
 * Led internal team meetings including, Stand ups, Retros, and Sprint Planning